-The Justice Select Committee is holding an Inquiry on Women Offenders… but what does that mean?
+In the summer of 2012, The Justice Select Committee launched an Inquiry on Women Offenders… but what does that mean?

 The Justice Select Committee is a group of MPs who have been appointed to examine what the Ministry of Justice does and check that it is doing its job properly.
-They can choose to look at any issue they want and they have chosen to focus on women in the criminal justice system.
+They can choose to look at any issue they want and in 2012 they chose to focus on women in the criminal justice system.

 The nature and effectiveness of the Ministry of Justice’s strategy for women offenders and those at risk of offending